asmodeus812/nvim-fuzzymatch/README.md

 Create your own converter or visitor functions as needed, and use the `Picker.Converter` class to combine them into a single stateful, the
 Converter class takes variable number of arguments for the visitors, so you can combine as many visitors as you need, which would be executed in order for each entry.
 The converter argument passed in to the Converter class must be a single stateless converter function, of the signature that has already been described above.
-It is mandatory, if no converter is needed, use the `Picker.noop_converter` instead, to pass the results as is without conversion to the entry visitors.
+It is mandatory, by default if you are using the built-in components converter will be needed if combined with a visitor, use the `Picker.default_converter` instead, to use the default conversion logic, if the entries in the stream can be handled by the default converter - i.e they are either simple strings, table with the required keys or valid buffer number or filename or the entry is a valid buffer number.
+If you are not using any of the default components, and you are providing your own custom actions, previewers or decorators, you can use the `Picker.noop_converter` which simply returns the entry as is, without any conversion, but you have to handle the entry structure in your custom components.

 Your custom converters or visitors of course can take great care of ensuring that no extra work is done when not needed, for example if the entry is already absolute, the visitor can simply return it as is, without any extra processing.
 Similarly if the entry is already a valid